cozy/cozy-guidelines/templates/README.tpl.md

 ### Open a Pull-Request

 If you want to work on <APP_NAME> and submit code modifications, feel free to open pull-requests!
-Our basic workflow is:

-- PR point to the `development` branch
-- You need to cover your code and feature by tests
-- You may add documentation in the `/docs` directory to explain your choices if needed
-- We recommend to use [task lists][checkbox] to explain steps / features in your PR
-- you do _not_ need to build app to submit a PR
-- you should update the Transifex source locale file if you modify it for your feature needs (see Localization section below)
+See the [contributing guide][contribute] for more information about hopw to properly open pull-requests.

 Community